Dr Corrado Minetti

 RESEARCH ACTIVITIES AND OPPORTUNITIES

-1. Research topics
+1. Main topics and projects

-The work is in collaboration with the School of Environment, Earth, and Ecosystem Sciences (EEES) and the London School of Hygiene and Tropical Medicine (LSHTM).
+I collaborate with the School of Environment, Earth, and Ecosystem Sciences (EEES) and the London School of Hygiene and Tropical Medicine (LSHTM).

 2. PhD opportunities